GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

 if the instantiations are the same an thus figure out which imported types are the same.
 It is a little trickier to do so in the presence of value parameters.
 To work around this we propose the following restriction:

-  Values parameters may be instantiated only be names, optionally applied to some type arguments.
-So, for example `zero `{2}`` may be used to instantiate a module, but `0x10 + 0x20` would not.
+*parameters may be instantiated only be names, optionally applied to some type arguments*.
+So, for example `zero` instantiated with `2` may be used as a module parameter, but `0x10 + 0x20` would not.
 Note that literals are a special case of this schema becuase they are just sugar for `demote`.

 With this restriction, the rule is that two module instantiations are the same if the havey the same parameters, where types are compared as usual,